 Don’t wait until you see him running around with these items in his mouth (or, worse, ripping them to shreds!) and then shout at him.
 Put them away and avoid the situation.

 4.4 Redirecting Your Puppy’s Biting

-In many martial arts a guiding principle is the redirection of an opponent’s attack.
+In many martial arts, a guiding principle is the redirection of an opponent’s attack.
 Now, I’m not suggesting that you and your puppy start doing your training at a dojo, but we can make use of the redirection principle.

 The next time that your puppy starts biting your hand, encourage him to bite something else instead.
-Preferably, something specifically designed for the purpose like some Nylabone Puppy Teething Keys.
+Preferably, something specifically designed for the purpose like some Nylabone Puppy Teething Rings.
 Or perhaps a Nylon Rope Toy.